10 Disadvantages of Playing Sports

 There's always some show off who has to let you know about how they have all the best equipment, the most expensive clothing, and how they undertake all the most prestigious coaching.
 I've met them in every sport.
 It's worst when you are young, but the phenomenon exists at all ages in my experience.

-Unfortunately, the art of following a narrow and literal interpretation of the rules, while completely disobeying the spirit of them, usually by employing all sorts of dubious ploys and tactics to gain advantage is alive and well in amateur sports.
+Unfortunately, the art of following a narrow and literal interpretation of the rules, while completely disobeying the spirit of them, typically by employing all sorts of dubious ploys and tactics to gain advantage, is alive and well in amateur sports.
 For those of us who desire the fun or a fair contest, this is a sad state of affairs.
-I've seen more than enough bad behavior by individual players, captains, and team over the years and the effects are always negative for sport and its enjoyment.
+I've seen more than enough bad behavior by individual players, captains, and teams over the years and the effects are always negative for sport and its appreciation.

 7. Weather Problems

 If you play an outdoors sport, then you are completely reliant on the weather to be in your favor.
 I've had countless experiences where I've planned my entire weekend around playing sports, only for the team practice or match to be moved or cancelled due to bad weather.
 When I lived in England, it was usually the rain and cold that caused the worst problems.
 Here in Florida, the extreme heat and humidity can be very challenging for much of the year, effectively meaning that it's only comfortable to play outdoor sports in the mornings (or to a lesser extent, the evenings) when it's coolest.
 Thunderstorms and torrential rain are also common here.

 Practices, coaching sessions, matches, and tournaments can eat up a lot of your time, especially if there is traveling involved.
 Then there are the social events to attend with the team, time spent buying and replacing clothes or equipment, and time spent seeking help and treatment for injuries.
 If you captain or coach a team, then the time commitments increase exponentially compared to being a player, and you can find yourself texting, emailing, and organizing almost non-stop.